 They do the following:

-- They discuss plans for discharge with the patient and/or their family.
+- Discuss plans for discharge with the patient and/or their family.
 These are based on the recommendations of medical professionals treating the patient.
 The social worker may also visit several times toward the end of the hospital stay in order to ensure the discharge plan is appropriate.

-- They assess the needs of the patient and make necessary referrals.
+- Assess the needs of the patient and make necessary referrals.
 Discharge planners ensure he/she will have access to any medical treatment that may be needed after returning home.
-Social workers also arrange for in-home nursing, in-home therapies, and/or necessary medical equipment to be delivered to the home.
+Social workers also arrange for in-home nursing and therapies.
+They arrange for any medical equipment delivery to the home.

-- They may possibly contact insurance companies in order to ensure coverage and may also assist with finding alternate payment options for anything not covered.
+- May contact insurance companies in order to ensure coverage and may also assist with finding alternate payment options for anything not covered.

 Once home, a qualified compassionate caregiver from the David York Agency can provide the extra in-home assistance the patient’s needs.
 For more information about David York Agency’s home health care services, contact us at 718.376.7755.
 A free consultation can help you decide what services might be best.
 Our aim is to provide you and your loved one with the care they need.
 From geriatric social work to advice on how to deal with a diagnosis, David York Agency can help.